GaelL42/boss_voicer/README.md

 Pathetic, really...

 # Cut Content
-I had voiced the chatbox dialogue you get before your 1st Colosseum kc,
+I had voiced the Sol Heredit chatbox dialogue you get before your 1st Colosseum kc,
+plus the lines of dialogue Minimus shouts when you start a Colosseum run,
 as well as Verzik's greeting text (preceeding her "Oh I'm going to enjoy this" line),
 and the greeting text of the 2 Vyre Orators at the entrance of the Theatre of Blood.
 But, due to the 10mb limit of Runelite plugins, I had to cut out some things.